 Deployable on org infra, no Sigil-hosted cloud |

 Tauri app full-screen on Hyprland.
 All six tool views.
 Daemon socket connection.
 Live suggestion bar.
 AI mode input.
+20+ socket API methods for shell integration.

 Open source release.
 Downloadable ISO.
 Enterprise pilot.
 Documentation and community.